simpleledger/SLPDB/README.md

 ### 4.8. <a name='Pruning'></a>Pruning

-Pruning removes totally spent and aged transactions from the global transaction cache and the in memory token graph.   is enabled by default, but can be disabled using setting `pruning=0` in the `.env` file.
-Disabling pruning would only be useful in some development purposes when pruning logic is updated and needs to be reset.
+Pruning removes totally spent and aged transactions from the global transaction cache, the token graph, and the validator cache.
+Pruning occurs after a transaction has been totally spent and is aged more than 10 blocks.
+At this time there is no custom configuration available for pruning.

 ### 4.9. <a name='LazyLoading'></a>Lazy Loading